moniaros/AgentRisePortal/README.md

 ### UI and Functionality

-The page is divided into two main sections: Setup and Integrations.
+The page is divided into three main sections: Appearance, Setup, and Integrations.

+#### 1. Appearance Settings

+This section allows users to customize the visual theme of the application.

+-   **Theme Toggle:** A toggle switch lets the user choose between "Light Mode" and "Dark Mode".
+-   **Default Behavior:** By default, the application loads in Dark Mode for new users or on first visit.
+-   **Persistence:** The user's selected theme preference is saved in the browser's `localStorage` under the key `theme`.
+This ensures their choice is remembered across sessions.
+The theme is applied instantly without a page reload.

-#### 1. Setup Form
+#### 2. Setup Form

 This section contains a form for inputting and saving crucial API credentials.